iamprecieee/scissor-app/README.md

 **REDIS_URL**: The URL to connect to the Redis server.

+**MAIL_SERVER**: This is the SMTP server used to send emails from your application.

+**MAIL_USERNAME**: The username for the SMTP server.
+This would be the email address from which emails are sent.

+**MAIL_PASSWORD**: The password for the SMTP server.
+Along with the username, this authenticates the application to the mail server.

+**TOKEN_URL**: This is a URL used for token-based authentication in APIs.
+It is used to retrieve a token for password reset requests.

+**CLIENT_ID and CLIENT_SECRET**: These are used for OAuth authentication.
+Both are confidential and are only be used to authenticate the identity of the application to the authorization server.

+**REDIRECT_URI**: This is also used for OAuth.
+After a user successfully authorizes an application, the authorization server will redirect the user back to the application with a code in the URL.
+This redirect URI is where the server will send that code.

 ### Here are the endpoints used in the Scissor app:

 **/ or /home**: The home page of the application.

+**/dashboard**: Displays all shortened URLs for the currently logged-in user.

-Displays all shortened URLs for the currently logged-in user.
+**/analytics**: Displays lick analytics of all shortened URLs for the currently logged-in user.

 **/login**: Log in to the application.
 Limited to 10 attempts per minute.

 **/signup**: Sign up for a new account.
 Limited to 10 attempts per minute.

 **/logout**: Log out of the application.

+**/forgot_password**: Collect and verifies credentials needed for and initiates a password reset process.

+**/reset_password/<token>**: Update to a new password.
+The token is sent to the user's email.

 **/shortenurl**: Generate a shortened URL.
 Requires login.